 Wide-Bandgap Device and Packaging Research

-NREL, in partnership with graduate student fellows from Virginia Polytechnic Institute and State University (Virginia Tech), researches thermal and reliability aspects of wide-bandgap-based metal-oxide semiconductor field-effect transistors and packages/modules.
+NREL, in partnership with graduate student fellows from Virginia Polytechnic Institute and State University (Virginia Tech), researched thermal and reliability aspects of wide-bandgap-based metal-oxide semiconductor field-effect transistors and packages and modules.

 Researcher applying a liquid on a plate below lab equipment.

-NREL and Virginia Tech research thermal and reliability aspects of advanced wide-bandgap-based power modules.
-NREL collaborates with Virginia Tech to perform power cycling of emerging wide-bandgap devices.
+Researching thermal and reliability aspects of advanced wide-bandgap-based power modules, NREL collaborated with Virginia Tech to perform power cycling of emerging wide-bandgap devices.

 NREL advises the next generation of power electronics engineers on thermal and thermomechanical modeling and provides best practices on meshing, thermal finite element, and computational fluid dynamics modeling as well as other modeling aspects that directly benefit the participating graduate fellows.

-Students under the traineeship are exposed to experimental and modeling techniques.
-They help build and conduct laboratory research experiments to investigate the reliability of advanced power electronics packaging strategies.
+Students under this traineeship were exposed to experimental and modeling techniques.
+They helped build and conduct laboratory research experiments to investigate the reliability of advanced power electronics packaging strategies.

 Impact

-Beyond demonstrating the benefits of a collaboration between national laboratories and academia, this work can help improve power densities and optimize heterogeneous power module layouts through co-design of thermal and reliability aspects of power module development at an early stage, along with research on the electrical aspects.
+Beyond demonstrating the benefits of a collaboration between national laboratories and academia, this work helped improve power densities and optimize heterogeneous power module layouts through co-design of thermal and reliability aspects of power module development at an early stage, along with research on the electrical aspects.

-Additionally, prognostics and health management techniques can reduce costs and improve reliability for electric-drive vehicles as well as other energy efficiency and renewable energy applications.
+Additionally, prognostics and health management techniques produced from this project could reduce costs and improve reliability for electric-drive vehicles as well as other energy efficiency and renewable energy applications.

 Capabilities